QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/labs/lab-01-environment-creation.md

 1. Ensure your newly created resource group is selected.
 This resource group should be used for all services of this training, not only for this storage account.
 Use a name that allows you to easily identify these resources in the future, such as  **kmb-rg**

-1. Type a unique name for your storage account, such as **kmbstorage**.
-This name can contain only lowercase letters and numbers.
+1. Type a unique name for your storage account, such as **INITkmbstorage**.

+>**NOTE** This name can contain only lowercase letters and numbers.
 It also must have between 3 and 24 characters

 1. Select the same location as your Azure Search resource.
 This will help to avoid latency